JOHNMACKAY.NET

 This definition elevates harmony from a descriptive outcome to a prescriptive, ontological principle.
 It establishes harmony as the fundamental imperative that actively governs and constitutes all relational existence, where fitting together is a non-negotiable condition for being.
 This shifts the concept from an aesthetic ideal to the primary process underlying adaptation, coherence, and systemic integrity.

 When I use the word harmony in my work, I mean exactly 'obliged to fit together'.
-This enables:
+This definition:

 Sources